chenkang455/Spike-Image-Reconstruction/README.md

 ```

 ### Quantitative Comparison Table
-We also offer a quantitative comparison table for our new work, SPCS-Net, alongside previous methods.
+We offer a quantitative comparison table for our new work SPCS-Net with previous methods.

-SPCS-Net is a more rapid, more efficient, more lightweight network for spike-based image reconstruction!
+⭐ SPCS-Net is a more rapid, more efficient, more lightweight network for spike-based image reconstruction!

 ![compare_table](figures/result.png)
 ## 📞 Contact